-Three independent evaluations of The Cares Family have shown the difference relationships across social and generational divides can make.
+Three independent evaluations of The Cares Family have shown the difference relationships between older and younger people and across other perceived social divides can make.

 The first evaluation, in 2014, showed that:

 - 73% of older neighbours involved said their isolation was reduced as a result of being part of The Cares Family;

 - 76% of older neighbours felt they had access to a greater range of experiences;

 - 86% of older neighbours were better able to appreciate the changing world as a result of sharing time with their younger friends, and 77% said their relations with young people had improved;